Asset Disposal

 On the disposal of an asset with zero net book value and zero salvage value, no gain or loss is recognized because both the cash proceeds and carrying amounts are zero.

-UBS owns a building that was originally bought for £500m with an estimated useful life of five years.
-After five years, the building is fully depreciated with a residual value of $0.
-UBS uses a straight-line depreciation policy.
-The building has a $0 net book value and should be scrapped.
+Let’s look at the building example again: it was originally bought for £500m with an estimated useful life of five years.
+Let’s say that after five years, the building was fully depreciated with a residual value of £0.
+The company used a straight-line depreciation policy.
+The building had £0 net book value and should be scrapped.
 In such a case, the building’s value and the accumulated depreciation must be written off.

 Description | Debit | Credit |